Go back to normal view

 In recent year the Church has been the setting for both the BBC and Cinema version of Great Expectations

 10am every 1st Sunday of the Month - said Holy Communion Service, lasting about 30-40 minutes.
 All welcome !
-In December the service is replaced by an afternoon Carol Service which is either 1st or 2nd Sunday ( check Calendar for details).
+In December the service is replaced by an afternoon Carol Service, which is always the 1st Sunday December at 3.30pm

 Contact; Revd Shuna Body email@example.com 01797 343977